cemontijo/nix-setup/README.md

 Uses the Vundle plugin manager with several plugins already installed (see .gitmodules).
 Plugins can be managed and turned off easily with Vundle.

 NOTE: I removed the .git directories from the plugins so the entire repo can be downloaded and work "out of the box"

+NOTE: The documap plugin comes from Damian Conway's Vim Setup (https://github.com/thoughtstream/Damian-Conway-s-Vim-Setup), which is why it's symlinked.
+To use another plugin from Damian's repo, follow the same setup as documap.